MiguelRocha2001/ISEL-DAW-Battleships-Game/docs/Backend.md

 ### Game

-The main class for the Battleship game, it contains every needed atribute to initialize a game:
+The main class for the Battleship game, it contains every needed attribute to initialize a game:

 ```kotlin
 val gameId: Int,